 A sophisticated architect of West Coast jazz whose elegant, harmonically rich arrangements gave big band music a sleek, modern edge.

-Gerald Wilson didn't just play jazz; he designed it with a composer's precision and a painter's sense of color.
-Leaving Mississippi for Detroit's vibrant scene, he cut his teeth with Jimmie Lunceford's orchestra before planting his flag in Los Angeles in the 1940s.
-There, he built a sound that was distinctly Californian—spacious, blues-drenched, and infused with Mexican and Spanish motifs he adored.
-While peers clung to swing, Wilson's bands were laboratories for advanced harmonies and daring instrumentations, mentoring generations of studio musicians.
-His career had remarkable second and third acts: he returned to leading a band in the 1960s with acclaimed albums for Pacific Jazz, and later became a revered educator, shaping minds at UCLA.
-Wilson's music always sounded both timeless and ahead of its time, a testament to a restless creative spirit who viewed the orchestra as a living, evolving canvas.
+Gerald Wilson (1918–2014) composed jazz with a painter's sense of color and a composer's precision.
+Leaving Mississippi for Detroit's vibrant scene, he cut his teeth with Jimmie Lunceford's orchestra before moving to Los Angeles in the 1940s.
+There, he built a distinct California sound—spacious, blues-drenched, and woven with Mexican and Spanish motifs.
+While peers clung to swing, Wilson's bands became laboratories for advanced harmonies and daring instrumentations, mentoring generations of studio musicians.
+His career had two later acts: he returned to leading a band in the 1960s, recording praised albums for Pacific Jazz, and later taught at UCLA, shaping young composers.
+Wilson's music sounded both timeless and forward-looking, a testament to a restless spirit who viewed the orchestra as a living, evolving canvas.

 1901–1927